lgbennetts/CITEPH-64-2012/README.md

 then run:

-Main_RAO           # to perform comparisons for a single disk Main_Trans         # to perform comparisons of transmission by multipe disks Main_CollisionData # to analyse collision data
+Main_RAO           # to perform comparisons for a single disk Main_Trans         # to perform comparisons of transmission by multiple disks Main_CollisionData # to analyse collision data

 see the help at the beginning at each of these main functions